 The application for financial aid at Concordia begins with the FAFSA.
-The FAFSA is available on Oct.
-1 of each year, and we recommend completing the FAFSA as soon as possible after Oct 1.
+The FAFSA is available in October of each year, and we recommend completing the FAFSA as soon as it's available.
 Make sure to select the correct academic year when completing the FAFSA as more than one academic year will be available to choose.

 Nearly 100% of our students receive financial aid annually.
 But first you need to apply for it.